srijitmondal/CSSend--Redirect/README.md

 ## Demo Accounts

-For demo purposes, the system comes with two pre-configured accounts:
+For demo purposes, the system is set with two pre-configured accounts:

 ### Admin Account
 - Email: admin@example.com